-The Kalman filter is an efficient recursive linear filter that estimates the state of a dynamic system from a series of noisy measurements\cite{k60}.
-It can predict the motion of anything for it is recursive, even the signal have noise for that use the dynamic state estimate the system.
-Though Thiele,T.N. and Swerling,P. developed a similar algorithm earlier, that is Kalman saw the applicability of his ideas to the problem of trajectory estimation for the Apollo program, leading to its incorporation in the Apollo navigation computer.
-Kalman filter is an important topic in control theory and control systems engineering, and an important method of least-squares estimation\cite{s70}.
-It is used in a wide range of engineering applications which include radar tracking, control system, communication, guiding and navigation, computer vision, prediction in weather and economy, biomedicine, robot et al. In XNAV, that is significant like it in INS and the traditional CNS(i.e. star sensor).
-We can use navigation kalman filter measure pulsar range and phase, spacecraft clock, then compare with the signal which come from pulsar, so we will have position and velocity through delta-correction et al.\cite{sp06,gs07,srw+07,sgp07,suv+04}.
+The kalman filter is an efficient recursive linear filter that estimates the state of a dynamic system from a series of noisy measurements \citep{k60}.
+It can predict the motion of anything for it is recursive, even the signal have noise, for that use the dynamic state estimate the system.
+(Though Thiele, T. N. and Swerling, P. developed a similar algorithm earlier, that is Kalman suggest the applicability of his ideas to the problem of trajectory estimation for the Apollo program, leading to its incorporation in the Apollo navigation computer.)
+Kalman filter is an important topic in control theory and control systems engineering, and an important method of least-squares estimation \citep{s70}.
+It is used in a wide range of engineering applications which include radar tracking, control system, communication, guiding and navigation, computer vision, prediction in weather and economy, biomedicine, robot et al. In XPNAVS, that is significant like it in INS and the traditional CNS (i.e. star sensor).
+We can use navigation kalman filter measure pulsar range and phase, spacecraft clock, then compare with the signal which come from pulsar, so we will have position and velocity \citep{sp06, gs07, srw+07, sgp07, suv+04}.

-In the future XNAV, the system noise can't be ignore which origin from all signal processing\cite{hscg08}.
-Pulsar's proper motion must be accurate measurement for we must first know the beacon position\cite{mbf+01,ccv+04}.
-That must be point that use one pulsar also can finish XNAV if integrate with INS or star sensor.
+In the future XPNAVS, the system noise can not be ignore which origin from all signal processing \citep{hscg08}.
+Pulsar's proper motion must be accurate measurement for we must know the beacon position first \citep{mbf+01, ccv+04}.
+That must be point which use one pulsar also can finish XPNAVS if integrate with INS or star sensor.

-\section{Navigation use radio pulsar}
+\section{Navigation use Radio Pulsar}

-When Downs advised that use radio pulsars for interplanetary navigation in 1974, the antenna and electronic technique can't finish this job and pulsar signal process still has been studying\cite{lk2005,ls2006}.
-In 1988, Wallace planned use of radio stars for all weather navigation.
-In fact, radiometric sextant be widely applied on submarine and aircraft carrier et al in Soviet and Russia for example the Cod Eye\cite{rs91}.
+When Downs, G. S. advise that use radio pulsars for interplanetary navigation in 1974, the antenna and electronic technique can not finish this job and pulsar signal process has been understood roughly \citep{lk2005, ls2006}.
+In 1988, Wallace, K. has planned use of radio stars that include pulsar for all weather navigation \citep{w88}.
+But it is still impossible job on technology in that time.
+In fact, just radiometric sextant is widely applied on submarine and aircraft carrier et al. in US and Soviet, for example the Cod Eye \citep{rs91}.